omg1978/SPFxAva/ava-context/README.md

 ### Deploy the WebPart to SharePoint Online - write-manifests.json

-1) Fill "cdnBasePath" parameter whith the document library Site as CDN
+1) Fill "cdnBasePath" parameter whith the document library Site as CDN (create the document library if needed).Use the url of your Tenant

 ```bash
 {